 The final walk-through is also an opportunity to check for any new issues that may have arisen since the initial home inspection.
 For example, if the home has been vacant for a period of time, there may be new signs of pest or water damage.
 You should also check that any repairs that were made are up to your satisfaction and have been completed to a professional standard.

 Ideally, the final walk-through should take place a few days before closing to give you enough time to identify any issues and resolve them before the sale is finalized.
 However, final walk-throughs often occur within 24 hours of closing—sometimes on the way to the closing office.
-This is an especially convenient option if you need to coordinate a cross-country relocation with interstate movers because it eliminates the need for you to make an extra trip.
+This is an especially convenient option if you need to coordinate a cross-country relocation with long-distance movers because it eliminates the need for you to make an extra trip.

 Note that the timing may vary depending on the purchase agreement and local regulations.
 Your real estate agent or attorney should be familiar with the specific requirements in your area.